 As a research lab, our major products are knowledge in the form of peer-reviewed publications.
 In addition, we also share code and data produced through our research projects, which we believe are important resources for supporting future research.
 For a list of projects and their source codes, please check the GitHub page of the GeoAI Lab.
 You can also find the code and data of some earlier projects on the GitHub page of the lab director.

-We are always looking for new members who are self-motivated and passionate about GIScience!
-If you share our passion and would like to join us, please contact Dr. Yingjie Hu.
+We are always looking for new members who are self-motivated and who share our passion for GIScience!
+If you are thinking about joining us, please feel free to contact Dr. Yingjie Hu.